 Not all kallorals are made equal.
 Some are too shallow or too deep, or the kozhavi is not a perfect fit.
 There is art in the making, as well as in the use, of the grinding stone.
 Today, those arts have almost disappeared.
 With election handouts of electric mixer-grinders, and electricity in all the villages, at least in the south (no matter how unreliable), we are probably the only people who still use a kalloral.
 I think ammi kals are more widely used, though.

 No doubt we are acquiring new skills all the time, and freeing ourselves from various drudging chores, but it still seems a pity that we are losing the old skills.
 Especially because they were slow jobs that made room for thought and conversation.
 I think if I lived in North America, I would have liked to belong to an Amish or Menennite community.
 Not for the religious part, but the life.
-On a visit to Canada some years ago, I was lucky enough to visit a Menennite farm.
+On a visit to Canada some years ago, I was lucky enough to be taken to a Menennite farm (thanks, Chittu!).
 It was at the end of April and snow was still thick on the ground, so we were taken on a horse-drawn sledge to a barn where maple-syrup was being made.
 It was one of the most delicious and memorable experiences of my life.

 To get back to the kalloral.
 My mother and I have a great fondness for it.
 About 60 years old (thus earning its title of ‘old stone’), it traveled with us across the country, through all my father’s transfers.
 I inherited it some twenty-five years ago, when my mother gave up her household.
 At one point, my maid in Bangalore asked if she could have it, and it went off to her house, where it lived for ten years.
 When we bought our farm and decided we would live off the grid, I thought of that kalloral.
 Yellamma was no longer using it.
 Her daughters and daughter-in-law preferred to use a mixer.
 So I shamelessly cadged it back.
 And here it lives now, a respected member of the family.